Charles Ashton (historian)

+He was a professional police officer, but he is primarily remembered for a thorough survey of 17th to 19th century Welsh literature which he published in 1893.
+In 1899, he attacked his own wife with a razor and then killed himself in an apparent attempt at murder-suicide.

+Historical work

 A police officer by profession, Ashton is chiefly remembered for his pioneering and thorough survey of 17th to 19th century Welsh literature, Hanes Llenyddiaeth Gymreig o 1651 hyd 1850, published in 1893.
 He also published a history of Dinas Mawddwy in 1892.

+Attack on his wife and suicide

 Ashton committed suicide after attacking his wife with a razor in 1899.